MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-power-bi-powerpoint-add-in-troubleshoot.md

 ## How do I know if my presentation is protected by Windows Information Protection?

-The Power BI storytelling add-in is not supported for PowerPoint presentations that are protected by [Windows Information Protection](/windows/security/information-protection/windows-information-protection/protect-enterprise-data-using-wip) (WIP), previously known as Enterprise Data Protection (EDP).
+The Power BI storytelling will not work in PowerPoint presentations that are protected by [Windows Information Protection](/windows/security/information-protection/windows-information-protection/protect-enterprise-data-using-wip) (WIP), previously known as Enterprise Data Protection (EDP).
+This is because WebView2, which the Power BI add-in for PowerPoint requires, is not supported when Windows Information Protection is enabled.

 If you get the **Cannot run Power BI** error even though you are sure that WebView2 is installed on your computer and that your system meets the minimum requirements, use the following instructions to check whether WIP protection could be causing your problem.